maclandrol/graphormer-pretrained/README.md

 __The purpose of this fork is to package Graphormer for systematic uses and easier installation.__

-To install, run `mamba install -c pytorch -c pyg -c dglteam -c invivoai -c conda-forge 'graphormer-pretrained'`
+To install, run `mamba install -c conda-forge 'graphormer-pretrained'`

 Please refer to the original Graphormer github repo: https://github.com/microsoft/Graphormer for any issues related to Graphormer.

+### What's different ?

+- We remove support for dgl due to packaging constraints

 __More information on the Graphormer project is available below !__